Tanami/pawrights/index.md

 <pre></pre>

-The Paw Rights App allows you to record assistance dog access refusals and have documentation of the event sent to your email, along with links of where to make a complaint. ➡➡[Go To Paw Rights](https://docassemble3.flinders.edu.au)
+The Paw Rights App allows you to record assistance dog access refusals and have documentation of the event sent to your email, along with links of where to make a complaint. ➡➡ [Go To Paw Rights](https://docassemble3.flinders.edu.au)

 ---